zxdev/kvs/readme.md

 * Density ```(default 40)```

 The ```density math compaction factor``` is effectively adding a percentage of empty padding spaces while only using integer numerics to calculate it.
-This impacts insert performance and the default density ```40``` sets the compaction factor to 97.50%.
+This impacts insert performance and the default density ```25``` sets the compaction padding factor of +2.5%.

+	5  = 0.5%   99.95% 10,000 adds 50 buckets
+	10 = 1.0%   99.00% 10,000 adds 100 buckets
+	15 = 1.5%   98.50% 10,000 adds 150 buckets
-  20 = 95.00% +depth/20 10,000 adds 500
+	20 = 2.0%   98.00% 10,000 adsd 200 buckets
-  40 = 97.50% +depth/40 10,000 adds 250
+	25 = 2.5%   97.50% 10,000 adds 250 buckets
-  80 = 99.75% +depth/80 10,000 adds 125
+	1000 = 0.0% 100%   10,000 adds 0 buckets; perfect hash attempt
-  100 = 100%

-The compaction ```density``` is currently coded to 97.5% (40) with the current defaults as this provides a reasonable trade off between memory, insert performance, and table utilization.
+The compaction ```density``` is currently coded to 97.5% (25) with the current defaults as this provides a reasonable trade off between memory, insert performance, and table utilization.
 The key shuffler and cyclic movement tracker will shuffle a randomly selected item within a scope of smaller cyclic tracks with monitored movements, and this has proven to be adequate up to 99.75% (80) table density on tables of 100MM items.
-Small tables such those with 1e6 items can be arranged into a minimal-perfect-hash table when table density is configured at (100) which essentially doubles in insertion time an increases the risk of MPH related failures which can be furter mitigated with additional tuning of shuffler and tracker.
+Small tables such those with 1e6 items can be arranged into a minimal-perfect-hash table when table density is configured at (100) which essentially doubles in insertion time an increases the risk of MPH related failures which can be further mitigated with additional tuning of shuffler and tracker.
 On failuare, give the random nature of the internal movement, it be may possible to simply rebuild to find an alternate solution.

 * Width ```(default 3)```

-This specifies is a three bucket wide per index arraged logically like in a row/bucket pattern:
+This specifies the number of buckets per index arraged logically like in a row/bucket pattern:

   ```shell
   key|key|key